privacyguides/privacyguides.org/docs/vpn.md

 ![Mullvad logo](assets/img/vpn/mullvad.svg){ align=right }

 **Mullvad** is a fast and inexpensive VPN with a serious focus on transparency and security.
 They have been in operation since 2009.
-Mullvad is based in Sweden and does not offer a free trial.
+Mullvad is based in Sweden and offers a 30-day money-back guarantee for payment methods that allow it.

 [:octicons-home-16: Homepage](https://mullvad.net){ .md-button .md-button--primary }
 [:simple-torbrowser:](http://o54hon2e2vj6c7m3aqqu6uyece65by3vgoxxhlqlsvkmacw6a7m7kiad.onion){ .card-link title="Onion Service" }